gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "I said, where is it?" the bosun repeated sharply.

-Vaszlav wrung his hands.  "*Sra*, if my apprentice---"
+Vaszlav wrung his hands.  "*Sra*, if my apprentice—"

 "Quiet, old man.
 I'm not talking to you."
 The bosun cracked a knuckle.
 "Hells.
 All right, you're not wearing one, but I don't